thegetty/quire-docs/content/docs-v1/install-uninstall.md

     quire --version
     ```

+## Update an Existing Project

+Updating an existing Quire project to the latest version of Quire is a manual process.
+It involves starting a new project and copying your old files into it, or copying the files of the new project into your old one.
+Unless you are using {{< q-def "git" >}} for version control on your project (see the section below), it will be easier to copy your project files into a new project rather than the other way around.

+1. Make a copy of your existing project to keep as a backup in case you need to start over.

+2. Start a new project with `quire new my-new-project`.

+3. Delete the following demo files in the new project and replace them with your own:

+    a.)
+All the Markdown (`.md)` files in the `content` directory

+    b.)
+The `content/_assets/images` directory

+    c.)
+All the YAML (.yaml) files in the `content/_data` directory **except** `config.yaml`

+4. If you made any changes to `config.yaml`, update those individually into the new `config.yaml` file.
+(It's best not to replace the entire `config.yaml` file with your old one as there may be new or renamed values there that would conflict with the newer templates.)

+5. If you made any changes to the styles of your project, particularly `content/_assets/styles/variables.scss` or `content/_assets/styles/custom.css`, copy those over to the new project.

+6. Run `quire preview` to confirm everything is working.

+### Update an Existing Project That Uses Git for Version Control

+If you are using {{< q-def "git" >}} for version control on your project, you will want to start a new project and copy its files into your existing project in order to maintain your project’s git history.

+1. Create a new git branch in your existing project for the update.

+2. Start a new project with `quire new my-new-project`.

+3. Replace the following files and directories in your project with the copies from the new project:

+    ```
+    package.json
+    package-lock.json
+    _plugins/
+    _lib/
+    _layouts/
+    _includes/
+    .node-version
+    .gitignore
+    .eslintrc
+    .env
+    .eleventyignore
+    .eleventy.js
+    .quire
+    content/_computed/
+    content/_assets/fonts/
+    content/_assets/javascript/
+    content/_assets/styles/
+    content/_data/config.yaml
+    ```

+    If you made any customizations to any of these files previously—for instance to `content/_assets/styles/variables.scss`—you will need to copy those over into the replaced files individually.

+    Note that some of these are "hidden" files that you will see in a text editor, but not in your Finder or File Explorer.
+To show hidden files in Finder on macOS type Shift-Command-Period(.); in File Explorer on Windows 10/11, follow [Microsoft’s instructions](https://support.microsoft.com/en-us/windows/view-hidden-files-and-folders-in-windows-97fbc472-c603-9d90-91d0-1166d1d9f4b5).

+4. Delete the old `node_modules` in your project and run `npm install` to reinstall them with the latest versions.

+5. Run `quire preview` to confirm everything is working.

+6. Merge your updated git branch into the base branch of your project.

 ## Re-Install Legacy Versions of Quire

 Visit [our page on NPM](https://www.npmjs.com/package/@thegetty/quire-cli?activeTab=versions) for an overview of Quire's version release history.